shabhshah/Card-Dealer/README.md

 # Card-Dealer
-A group of card dealing and analyzing programs I wrote for my programming class
+A group of card dealing and analyzing programs I wrote for my programming class.

-*cardanalyzer.py* is not complete yet
+*cardanalyzer.py* is not complete yet.

 *carddealer.py* asks for the number of hands and cards per hand a user would like from a standard deck of cards.
 The resulting hands are printed.